CompoNeRF: Text-guided Multi-object Compositional NeRF with Editable 3D Scene Layout

+This raises a compelling question: \textit{Can we design a model using diffusion models armed with a generic distribution, not only identify and recreate individual elements in multi-object texts but also amalgamate them into a coherent 3D scene?}

-We present \textbf{CompoNeRF}, a compositional NeRF framework that interprets multi-object text prompts as editable 3D scene layouts with granular text prompts, as shown in \cref{fig:teaser}.
-The procedure begins by identifying individual objects from the textual description and positioning them within customizable 3D bounding boxes.
+In this paper, we present \textbf{CompoNeRF}, a compositional NeRF framework that interprets multi-object text prompts as editable 3D scene layouts with granular text prompts.
+The procedure, illustrated in \cref{fig:compo_intro}(a), begins by identifying individual objects from the textual description and positioning them within customizable 3D bounding boxes.
 Each box is supported by a distinct NeRF and a subtext label.
-Thus, CompoNeRF is designed to accommodate alterations, allowing for manipulations in the layout—like moving, scaling, or removal, as well as direct text edits.
-Our specialized composition module ensures that the global scene emerges not from a static assembly but from an orchestrated composition of these adaptable local models.
-The qualitative validation of CompoNeRF’s performance is presented in Table~\ref{tab:compare}, benchmarking it favorably against contemporary methods.
+Thus, as shown at \cref{fig:teaser}, CompoNeRF is designed to accommodate alterations, allowing for manipulations in the layout—like moving, scaling, or removal, as well as loading decomposed nodes and direct text edition.
+As depicted in \cref{fig:compo_intro}(b), our composition module guarantees that the overall scene is not merely a static collection but an orchestrated assembly.
+For example, after composition, the lamp illuminates the bed, creating a lively scene with such interaction among objects.

-CompoNeRF distinguishes itself with three core capabilities: it \textit{composes} multi-object scenes from textual prompts, \textit{decomposes} by archiving each NeRF for subsequent utilization, and \textit{recomposes} by employing this curated content gallery to rapidly generate elaborate 3D scenes, thereby streamlining the workflow of 3D content creation.

-Next, we introduce a more objective evaluation method to address the lack of rigorous quantitative analysis in prior works, which often rely solely on visual quality comparisons.
-By employing the averaged CLIP score~\cite{wang2022clip} on rendering views of 3D content against global text prompts, we quantitatively measure the alignment of our generated scenes with their textual prompts, demonstrating the effectiveness of CompoNeRF in producing detailed and coherent 3D scenes that accurately reflect the given text descriptions.
+CompoNeRF distinguishes itself with three core capabilities: it \textit{composes} multi-object scenes from textual prompts, \textit{decomposes} by archiving each NeRF for subsequent utilization, and \textit{recomposes} by employing this curated content gallery to rapidly generate elaborate 3D scenes, thereby streamlining the 3D content creation workflow.
+Next, we employ the averaged CLIP score~\cite{wang2022clip} on rendering views of 3D content against global text prompts, we quantitatively measure the alignment of our generated scenes with their textual prompts.
+For a more comprehensive evaluation, we carry out a user study to measure \textbf{1)} composition correctness regarding both semantic and multi-view consistency; \textbf{2)} generation quality in terms of users' overall preferences \textbf{3)} recognizability for each component within the scenes.
+The studies demonstrate our effectiveness in producing detailed and coherent 3D scenes that accurately reflect the given text descriptions.

 To encapsulate, our paper makes three key contributions: (\textbf{I}) We address the ‘guidance collapse’ problem in creating multi-object 3D scenes.
 Our innovative use of editable 3D layouts coupled with multiple localized NeRFs allows for precise direction over individual object representations.
 Moreover, these localized NeRF models are designed to be storable and reusable, enhancing efficiency in scene composition. (\textbf{II}) We introduce a composition module enables fine-tuning of the rendering process and text-based guidance, ensuring both the distinctiveness of individual objects and the holistic integration within the scene. (\textbf{III}) We conduct extensive evaluations of CompoNeRF’s performance in multi-object scene generation, employing both qualitative and quantitative assessment for the multi-object text-to-3D task.
 The rigorous testing confirms that our CompoNeRF outperforms existing models in generating multi-object scenes that closely align with textual prompts.